 Petitioners have brought this action in an effort to require, through court order, the Attorney General to investigate and take appropriate action concerning the apparent errors Petitioners have brought to Respondent's attention.
 Petitioners do not seek this Court to order Respondent how to perform his jobs.
-Petitioners seek court intervention to require Respondent simply to do his jobs and take whatever action Respondent considers appropriate in order to comply ensure North Caroline complies with Congressional mandates.
-Petitioners contend the Court ought to order Respondent to report, investigate, and enforce to the Court's satisfaction the reasons for such significant discrepancies, for example, how it is possible that in 2022, various North Carolina county boards of elections could possibly have certified a federal election where more votes were counted than ballots cast?
+Petitioners seek court intervention to require Respondent simply to do his jobs and take whatever action Respondent considers appropriate in order to comply with Congressional mandates.
+Petitioners contend the Court ought to order Respondent to report, investigate, and enforce to the Court's satisfaction the reasons for such significant discrepancies, for example, how it is possible that in 2022, various Michigan county boards of elections could possibly have certified a federal election where more votes were counted than ballots cast?
 Petitioners suggest they have satisfied the injury-in-fact requirement under Article III, sufficiently to confer subject-matter jurisdiction upon this Court in order to seek the requested relief.

-B. Petitioners have stated a need for valid mandamus relief under the All Writs Act because it is the only remedy available to adjudicate Petitioners' claims.
+B. Petitioners have stated a valid mandamus relief under the All Writs Act because it is the only remedy available to adjudicate Petitioners' claims.

-Petitioners have established federal jurisdiction for a claim in mandamus.
-Respondent's refusal to take action to enforce congressional intent has resulted and will continue to result in harm to Petitioners' right to vote.
+Petitioners have established federal jurisdiction for a Mandamus Claim and for Respondent to refuse the relief sought is to discount the Petitioners' right to vote.
 Under the Elections Clause, Congress conferred to individual state legislatures the authority to conduct statewide federal elections.
 U.S. Const. art.
 I, § 4.
 The Constitution's Framers' intent is clear upon a plain reading of the Constitution.
-The various states have presumptive authority to regulate and administer the election for all federal officers.
+The various states have presumptive authority to regulate and administer the election of all federal officers.
 However, by including the language "...but the Congress may at any time by Law make or alter such Regulations," the Framers unambiguously intended Congress retain the ultimate authority under the Constitution to regulate federal elections.
 U.S. Const. art.
 I, § 4.
 Thus, the Constitution spells out that the default authority to regulate federal elections lies with the several states in the absence of acts of Congress.
-This makes the states subordinate to Congress when Congress from time to time, chooses to act.
+This makes the states subordinate to Congress when Congress from time to time chooses to act.
 When Congress chooses to do so, it becomes the duty of the Attorney General of the United States to carry out Congress' will.
 The Framers intentionally intertwined the powers of the various states with those of Congress in the conducting of federal elections, while making certain Congress maintained the ultimate power over the selection of its own members, thereby carving out a narrow exception to the principles of dual sovereignty and federalism.
 The Constitution reserves to Congress the ultimate power to regulate federal elections, while simultaneously delegating the presumptive power to individual state legislatures.
-The North Carolina General Assembly has further delegated the state's power to regulate federal elections to the Office of the Secretary of State.
+The Michigan General Assembly has further delegated the state's power to regulate federal elections to the Office of the Secretary of State.
 The Secretary of State, thus, acts as a quasi-federal officer when mandated to carry out the will of Congress.
-If Secretary of State fails or refuses to carry out Congress' intent, it falls to Respondent to require such quasi-federal official to adhere to federal law.
+The Secretary of State fails or refuses to carry out Congress' intent, it falls to Respondent to require that quasi-federal official to adhere to federal law.
 Only Respondent is empowered to enforce and execute the will of Congress.